| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 beat approaching weather.
 The track was fast and still sticky enough that passing was at a

 premium.
 A couple of problems for others moved me far enough ahead to avoid the B-main.
+I ended up running the mid-pack, four lap dash to set positions 12

 to 18 but before we got that to the track, it rained lightly for about a half hour.
 An